What is a UGC Creator? Steps To Become One + Examples

 5. Build your UGC portfolio

-Compile your best UGC pieces into a cohesive portfolio.
+Compile your best UGC pieces into a compelling portfolio.
 Showcase your creativity, skills, and unique perspective.
 This portfolio will serve as a compelling representation of your capabilities when collaborating with brands or seeking opportunities.

 Creating a portfolio will help you showcase who you are, what you do – your previous work, and how you could help brands with content.